tmpvar/tmpvar.com/content/articles/c-as-a-scripting-language-part-1/index.md

 - no noticeable compile step (e.g., `c path/to/file.c` immediately executes)
 - hot reload
-- maintain state across reloads
 - for trivial scripts, do not require a compiler / libc
-- allow callbacks to be late bound/reloaded
-- allow thread contents to be reloaded, maybe using a separate API like workers

 ## First round: Bash scripts

 `~/bin/c.sh`